Functional Memory

 2. Creating multiple interconnected feedback loops between global patient understanding and local processing through professional identity-driven interpretation

-3. Using net-new information accumulation where L3 determines both what constitutes genuinely new information and provides the interpretive lens for understanding all historical context
+3. Using net-new information accumulation where L3 determines both what constitutes genuinely new information and offers the interpretive lens for understanding all historical context

 4. Implementing Boundary-Crossing Synthesis that prevents information density explosion while maintaining global context across processing boundaries when merging L2 episodic models into L3